Changissnz/extreme_ends__thoughts/README.md

 - "The last thing I want to deal with is some loser fat fuck American calling me a coward.
 I should kill them if I see them out in public."
 - "If some people can make up excuses to torture and rob, why would I need excuses to not kill?
 Some things must be inevitable, even with these simpletons' sick reverse psychology."
 - "Oh, so I'm stupid.
 I'm retarded.
 But at least I won't the one getting violently murdered by myself."
+- "How can an American be trusted to honor the rules?
+There's too many of them, different colors and sizes.
+I think an American's honor is only as good as their defense racket, which they insist on owning and ruling over.
+So to kill an American would not be honorable, according to them.
+But to kill an American might be the greatest honor in today's world driven sick and poor and crazy, all because of them."